Leody Taveras Player Props: Rangers vs. Giants

-Leody Taveras -- with a slugging percentage of .324 in his past 10 games (including no homers) -- will be in action for the Texas Rangers versus the San Francisco Giants, with Scott Alexander on the hill, on August 11 at 10:15 PM ET.
+On Saturday, Leody Taveras (.297 slugging percentage in past 10 games, with zero homers) and the Texas Rangers face the San Francisco Giants, whose starting pitcher will be Alex Cobb.
+First pitch is at 9:05 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Athletics.
+He had a hitless showing in his last game (0-for-4) against the Giants.

 Leody Taveras Game Info & Props vs. the Giants